FFMG/myoddweb.piger/monitor/api/python/Doc/library/shutil.rst

    Return disk usage statistics about the given path as a :term:`named tuple` with the attributes *total*, *used* and *free*, which are the amount of total, used and free space, in bytes.
+On Windows, *path* must be a directory; on Unix, it can be a file or directory.

    .. versionadded:: 3.3

-   Availability: Unix, Windows.
+   .. availability:: Unix, Windows.

 .. function:: chown(path, user=None, group=None)